 3. Will my dog have stitches after a tooth extraction?

-Yes, your dog will have stitches at the extraction site.
-They will dissolve within two to four weeks.
-If your dog somehow rips the stitches before then, call us for direction, because stitches are an important part of the healing process.
+Yes, your dog will have stitches at the tooth extraction site.
+These will dissolve within two to four weeks.
+But if your dog somehow rips the stitches before then, call us immediately for direction.
+Stitches are an important part of the healing process, and may need to be replaced depending.
+Ripping out stitches can also lead to infection, so your dog should be examined as soon as possible.

 4. What can my dog eat after a tooth extraction surgery?